Talbot CARES COVID-19 Small Business Emergency Relief Grant Program Is Not Accepting New Applications At This Time

 - Utility expenses.

 - Personal Protective Equipment (PPE) for employees and customers.

 - Sanitizing supplies for use by employees and customers.

 - Equipment related to improvement of business processes needed as a result of COVID-19; examples include touchless faucets and touchless point-of-sale systems.

 - Similar expenses that occur in the ordinary course of business.

 - Completed application form including name, address, phone number, EIN, business type, number of employees, and other business details.

-- Proposed budget for requested funds, including vendor name, address, and telephone number, goods and/or services to be purchased, and amount of purchase.
+- Line-item budget for requested funds, including vendor name, address, and telephone number, goods and/or services to be purchased, and amount of purchase.
 May be quote or invoice, if available.